ChrstphrHll/npc_gen/students/Brannos Bellas.md

 ---
 # Brannos Bellas
 ### Description
-- Human Barbarian from Principality of the Palus Peoples
+- Human Barbarian from Floating Island
 - 6th year Protection student in Fiesn
 - long wavy dark red hair that's put up, Amber eyes, and Dark Brown skin
 - Is Progressive and Opportunistic, and has Balance as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes